kpchoy/Study-Guide-Notes-/miscellaneous/networking.md

 - What is bit stuffing?"
   - whenever 5 consecutive 1 bits, stuff extra 0 before the 6th 1 bit.
 So that data is not read as a flag

+- What is a frame check sequence?
+  - error detecting code added to a frame in communication protocal

+- What is a MAC address?
+  - media access control address
+  - unique identifier assigned to NIC (network interface controller) for communications at datalink layer of network segment

+-  How do packets get transferred around the internet?
+  - both MAC and IP addresses need to be known
+  - within a netwrok the packet will be delivered on basis of MAC address